 Is there any advice you would pass on to someone considering professional registration?

 I would advise any colleague or friend to become involved with a professional engineering institution that provides them with a clear route to achieve professional registration.
 They should become organised in their approach by gaining all the necessary information beforehand and do not stop believing they can achieve registration.
 They need to surround themselves with people who are good examples of where they want to be and find a good mentor.
 Also convey their aspirations to their employer, as they can be a great help in achieving goals.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

-I see myself as a Senior Engineer, and my ambition is to lead a team of my colleagues.
+I see myself as a Senior Engineer and with my IEng registration.
+My ambition is to lead a team of my colleagues.
 I would also like to promote women in engineering and encourage young adults to pursue civil engineering as a career choice.

-I have taken part in STEM (Science, Technology, Engineering and Mathematics) Ambassador activities at a local school promoting civil engineering a few years ago and highly enjoyed encouraging teenagers to become aware of their potential skills in working with fundamental principles of engineering.
+A few years ago I took part in Science, Technology, Engineering and Mathematics (STEM) Ambassador activities promoting civil engineering at a local school, and I highly enjoyed encouraging teenagers to become aware of their potential skills in working with fundamental principles of engineering.